AcheronProject/electrical_template/README.md

 Electrical Templates is a symbol library used to make good-looking and uniformized electrical circuit schematics in a vectorized software.
 The original source is from Inkscape and all sources are developed in Inkscape SVG format which should be natively supported by most vector editors like Illustrator, CorelDRAW *et cetera*.

+The main purpose of these symbols are to be freely available in a vectorized format so they can be modified, adapted, scaled and documented in any way needed.
+The tool used to draw and edit them is [Inkscape](https://inkscape.org/), a free and open-source vector editor.

+## Uses

+This library was first intended for the writing of circuit and hardware design documentation, which needs thorough and detailed drawing of the schematics involved.
+The initial versions were used in the [Acheron project documentation, aka Acheron Docs](http://acheronproject.com) .
+The symbols can also be used in software documentation, specially embedded firmware, scientific papers and articles.

 ## Standards

 This symbol library follows the [IEEE/ANSI standard 315-1975](https://standards.ieee.org/standard/315-1975.html) for its references as to how to draw the symbols.